bradhackinen/bradhackinen.github.io/_pages/about.md

-I'm a PhD job market Candidate in Economics at the [Vancouver School of Economics](https://economics.ubc.ca/).
-I’m an applied micro-economist working in the areas of political economy, environmental economics, and public economics.
+I am a PhD Candidate in Economics at the [Vancouver School of Economics](https://economics.ubc.ca/).

+I am an applied micro-economist working in the areas of political economy, environmental economics, and public economics.
-My [job market paper](https://bradhackinen.ca/files/BradHackinen_JMP.pdf) reveals how corporations use charitable donations to influence what information non-profits provide to federal regulators in the US.
-I'm also working on using text analysis to measure how regulators change the design of regulations in response to public comments from interest groups.

-I work with messy data, and I have developed expertise in a set of skills that are commonly labelled "data science": web scraping, machine learning, and text analysis.
-I'm excited about sharing my knowledge (and [tools](https://bradhackinen.ca/tools/)) with students and researchers.
+My job market paper is available [here](https://bradhackinen.ca/files/BradHackinen_JMP.pdf).

+The library of tools that I have developed for my job market paper is available [here](https://bradhackinen.ca/tools/).
+The link also includes data visualization and natural language processing tools that I am developing for a set of papers with my co-authors.

+My research interests range from applied micro-economic problems in the areas of regulation and anti-trust.
+I am motivated by applications in US environmental and financial regulation, but my research applies more broadly.

 I will be available for interviews at the 2018 CEEE and at the 2019 AEA/ASSA meetings.